puppetlabs/bolt/5-writing-tasks/README.md

 This should result in output similar to:

 ```
+Started on node1...
-node1:
+Finished on node1:

-node1 got passed the message: hello
+  localhost.localdomain received the message: hello

-Ran on 1 node in 0.39 seconds
+Ran on 1 node in 0.43 seconds
 ```

 Try running the `bolt` command with a different value for `message` and you should see the expected results.